 Adults: trauma, sexual abuse, family violence, anxiety, depression, grief and loss, parenting, isolation.

-Older Adults: dementia, grief and loss, isolation
+Older Adults: dementia, grief and loss, isolation, depression, anxiety.

 Master of Arts in Arts Therapy (Clinical)